TrezorHannes/VPS-LNBits-Wireguard/README.md

 ```
 When this is successful, it'll report your wallet balance of your node, and you can move on.
 If not, a good debugging approach is to connect from the VPS to your node via `curl https://10.8.0.2:8080 -v --cacert /user/.cert/tls.cert`.

  LNBits should now be running and listening on all incoming requests on port 5000.
-If you're impatient, add a temporary[^1] ufw exception to test it: `sudo ufw allow 5000/tcp comment 'temporary lnbits check'` and open the corresponding `VPS Public IP: 207.154.241.101:5000`.
-And the command `netstat -tulpen | grep 5000` should show the process listening.
+If you're impatient, you can `curl https://127.0.0.1:5000` and you should see a text-version of the LNBits UI.
+Note that because the way we run LNBits only locally, you can't test external access just yet.
+If `curl` doesn't provide meaningful response, check with the command `netstat -tulpen | grep 5000` to see if your process listening on port 5000.

-If you see your own LNBits instance, with all your _Optional Adjustments_ added, we'll go to the last, final endboss.
+If it looks all good, we'll go to the last, final endboss.

-[^1]: To remove the ufw setting - we don't want to expose any unnecessary ports - call `sudo ufw status numbered`, followed by `sudo ufw delete #number` of the two port 5000 entries.
-We don't need them, since we reverse-proxy via nginx next.

 ### Your domain, Webserver and SSL setup